George Dundas, Lord Manor: Life

 He was born on 19 November 1802, the son of James Dundas of Ochtertyre, Stirlingshire, founder of the major Scottish legal firm Dundas & Wilson, and his wife Elizabeth Graham of Portmore.
 His siblings included David Dundas (1799–1877), Privy Counsellor, Ralph James Dundas (1795–1824) and John Dundas (1803–1873), all lawyers.
 William Dundas (1796–1842) died at Niagara Falls.

-Dundas was descended from Dundas of Manour, and adopted the title Lord Manour when raised to a law lord, but quickly changed this to Lord Manor.
+Dundas was descended from Dundas of Manour, and adopted the title Lord Manour when raised to a Senator of the College of Justice, but quickly changed this to Lord Manor.
 He resided at Ochtertyre House, coming to Edinburgh solely for his legal work.

 In 1868 Dundas was placed in the Outer House of the College of Justice with David Mure, Lord Mure and Charles Baillie, Lord Jerviswoode.
 He died on 7 October 1869, found dead in his Edinburgh home at 9 Charlotte Square.
 He is buried in Warriston Cemetery on the north side of the main east–west path.